craftercms/docs/source/reference/modules/engine.rst

 """"""""""""""""""""""""""""""
 HTTP Security Response Headers
 """"""""""""""""""""""""""""""
-Properly configured HTTP response headers helps prevent security vulnerabilities like cross-site scripting (XSS), clickjacking, and other common types of attacks.
+Properly configured HTTP response headers help prevent security vulnerabilities like cross-site scripting (XSS), clickjacking, and other common types of attacks.

 HTTP security response headers for Crafter Engine are configured per project in the **site-config.xml**  file under ``CRAFTER_HOME/data/repos/sites/SITENAME/sandbox/config/engine/`` and in the **server-config.properties** file under ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/engine/extension/``

-See :ref:`engine-policy-headers` and :ref:`engine-cors` for more information on how to configure HTTPS security response headers in your project.
+See :ref:`engine-policy-headers` and :ref:`engine-cors` for more information on how to configure HTTP security response headers in your project.

 |hr|